Includes Rapid River, Fayette, Garden

 Lodging, Cabins, Cottages, B&B's, Businesses, Attractions and Recreation at the south edge of the Hiawatha National Forest by Big Bay de Noc (Map)

 Kenbuck Resort, 14844 LL Road, Wetmore, MI 49895.
-Phone (906) 573-2237 or 1-877-KENBUCK for reservations.
+Phone (906) 573-2237.
 Kenbuck is a great sportsman's resort with 5 housekeeping cabins.
-These secluded cabins are deep in the Hiawatha National Forest, 100 lakes within 10 miles of the cabins, outstanding fishing and hunting, real snowmobiling and snowshoeing.
+These secluded cabins are deep in the Hiawatha National Forest, 100 lakes within 10 miles of the cabins, outstanding fishing and hunting, snowmobiling and snowshoeing.
 Close to the Pine Marten Run, 10 miles north of Manistique.

 Fayette Historic Village, Fayette was once one of the Upper Peninsula's most productive iron-smelting operations.
 After the Civil War, Fayette grew up around two blast furnaces, a large dock and several charcoal kilns.
 Nearly five hundred residents lived in and near the town that existed to make pig iron.
 Today, visitors to Fayette State Park see nineteen structures including several public and commercial buildings, residences which housed the people of Fayette, and the stabilized ruins of the furnace complex.

 Indian Lake, the fourth largest inland lake in the Upper Peninsula with an area of 8,400 acres.
 It is 6 miles long and 3 miles wide.
 The area around Indian Lake State Park is a playground for the sportsman and outdoor enthusiast.
 The Hiawatha National Forest and Lake Superior State Forest offer unlimited opportunities for hunting, fishing, canoeing, hiking, snowmobiling, cross country skiing and berry picking.
 Two modern campgrounds offer the camper a wide choice of campsites